vippsas/vipps-developers/newsletters/2022-11-newsletter.md

 ## Specify amounts in øre without decimals

-Vipps requires amounts to be specified in øre, without decimals:
+Vipps MobilePay requires amounts to be specified in øre, without decimals:
 "Amounts are specified in minor units.
 For Norwegian kroner (NOK) that means 1 NOK = 100 øre.
 Example: 499 NOK = 49900 øre."